MariaWaleskaOliver/SkylineRepository-/index.md

 ### BEAUTÉ

 I made a static website for jewelry called Beuté using HTML and CSS.
-That was one of most important and pleasurable assignments to me.
+That was one of the most important and pleasurable assignments to me.
 Please check it out!
 [BEAUTÉ Web site ](https://mariawaleskaoliver.github.io/skyline/)

 ### Awesome Florists